 - 1 small can tomato paste

-- 1 pound ground beef or pork
+- 1 pound ground beef

-- 1 small onion, chopped
+- 1 small onion chopped

-- 2 cloves garlic, chopped
+- 2 cloves garlic minced

 - 2 teaspoons dried oregano